A comprehensive tutorial on what is Port Triggering and the process to configure Port Triggering. Also includes Triggering Vs Forwarding:

 We have also answered some frequently asked questions which generally arise while going through the concept of triggering methods.
 This will increase the understanding of the concept.

-From now onwards, if you want to configure the port triggering in your home network for applications then you need not worry at all and just follow the steps as mentioned in this article to enable the triggering for gaming etc.
+From now onwards, if you want to configure the port triggering in your home network for applications then you need not worry at all and just follow the steps mentioned in this article to enable the triggering for gaming etc.

 Enjoy online gaming with no interruption!!